Courses

 This module affords students the opportunity to implement the core work practice skills to compliment the other taught modules.
 Students will be required to make a business case proposal and it will form the basis of a work based learning project that will demonstrate the ability to engage as a skilled practitioner in their discipline.
 The aim of the module is to encourage learners to develop integrative learning, independent thought and critical reflection skills as they bring together a range of concepts, theories, frameworks and practices.

-Mature applicants (over 23 years of age) that have acquired the Certificate in Operations, Quality and Lean Management Level 6 qualification or equivalent qualification, as per the TUS RPL Policy.
+Mature applicants (over 23 years of age) that have acquired the Certificate in Operations, Quality and Lean Management Level 6 qualification or equivalent qualification.

 €2,500